phil-lavin/ansible-aws-acm-generate-certificate/README.md

-Ansible playbook to generate or get a certificate.
+Ansible playbook to generate or get a certificate from AWS Amazon Certificate Manager (ACM)

 ## Requirements